WarriorRocker/node-red-contrib-wio-seeed/README.md

 | Generic Digital Output | GenericDOut | onoff |
 | Grove Relay | GroveRelay | onoff |
 | Grove Dry Reed Relay | GroveDryReedRelay | onoff |

-### wio-digit [Grove4Digit - Grove 4-Digit Display]
-This node provides the ability to set single or multiple characters on the display using the payload value.

 ### wio-ws2812 [GroveLedWs2812 - Grove WS2812 LED Strip]
 This node provides the ability to set single or multiple LED's to the specified colors manually or automatically using the payload value.